field2/eol-lightbox/readme.txt

 = Installation =

-* Install the plugin through the Install Plugins interface or by uploading the `gutenberg_gallery_lightbox` folder to your `/wp-content/plugins/` directory.
+* Install the plugin through the Install Plugins interface or by uploading the `gg-lightbox` folder to your `/wp-content/plugins/` directory.
-* Activate the Gallery Blocks Lightbox plugin.
+* Activate the plugin.
-* Make sure you select "Media File" in the Link To dropdown menu for your gallery
+* Make sure you select "Media File" in the Link To dropdown menu for your galleries

 = Why did you make this plugin? =